mjseppal/New-Digital-Rights-MOOC/modules/Module 2/_posts/2018-09-10-howdataisprocessed.md

 ---
-title: Session 2: Right to know how your data is used
+title: Right to know how your data is used
 ---

 You have the right to obtain information on the purpose for which your personal data is collected and how it is processed.